 Assessment is an integral part of achievement of an NVQ 3 in Heritage Skills, and can only be undergone by those actively involved in the industry relevant to the qualification.
-Assessors work with candidates who have entered the Specialist Upskilling or Specialist Applied-Skills Programmes in order to guarantee they have reached the standard necessary to achieve the NVQ3, primarily through ‘on the job’ observation.
+Assessors work with candidates who have entered the Experienced Worker or Specialist Applied-Skills Programmes in order to guarantee they have reached the standard necessary to achieve the NVQ3, primarily through ‘on the job’ observation.
 You must therefore be employed by an organisation that is undertaking relevant work over the period of assessment, or be self employed and doing similar.
 For example, you might be:

 - employed by a commercial company with some involvement in conservation and repair of historic joinery or structural timber work if you chose to do the Wood Occupations option

 - a self employed stonemason involved in restoration of a pre-1919 masonry structure if you took the Stonemasonry option

 - on a Trade related bursary scheme with an organisation like the National Trust or Prince’s Foundation

 Upon enrolment on our Experienced Worker or Specialist Applied-Skills Programmes you will be asked about assessment.
 Participants on our courses don’t have to do their assessment with us i.e. they can do the course element with us and have an Assessor from elsewhere, but it is usual to both do the course and be assessed by us.